mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of March 14, 2026 (v0.5.34):**
+    -   **Minigame Polish & New Game:** A major update to the Arcade, implementing a new game and refining several others based on user feedback.
+        -   **New Game - Wizard's Vortex:** The previously unimplemented "Wizard's Vortex" is now playable!
+It's a top-down shooter where you defend a central point from waves of monsters by aiming with the mouse and clicking to fire.
+        -   **Forge Master Redesign:** The gameplay has been visually overhauled.
+A sword emoji now swings back and forth, and the player controls a hammer emoji to strike it.
+The sword's swing speed increases over time for a greater challenge.
+        -   **Goblin Ambush Enhancements:** Added a new lose condition where players have three lives and lose one for hitting a friendly gnome.
+Added "whack" and "ouch" animations for hitting characters.
+        -   **Alchemist's Trial Fix:** Corrected a logic bug that prevented the game from advancing past the first round.
+Added animations for button presses.
+        -   **River Crossing Fixes:** Fixed faulty collision detection that caused unfair deaths.
+The player character is now a classic frog emoji `🐸`.

 -   **Week of March 7, 2026 (v0.5.33):**
     -   **Arcade Overhaul:** A major update to the Arcade with new games and gameplay improvements.